Households - statistics on financial assets and liabilities

 Relative importance of households and assets and non-profit institutions serving households

-The value of the financial assets held by EU-28 households accounted for almost 98 % of the financial assets held by households and NPISH combined
+The value of the financial assets held by EU-28 households accounted for 98 % of the financial assets held by households and NPISH combined

 Structure of assets and liabilities